-3. The following regulated markets:

-- (a) derivative markets approved in a member state of the European Economic Area ("EEA") and any derivative markets approved in the United Kingdom; - (b) the Alternative Investment Market regulated and operated by the London Stock Exchange Limited; - (c) the market in the UK conducted by the "listed money market institutions" as described in the Bank of England publication "The Regulation of the Wholesale Cash and OTC Derivatives markets" "(The Grey Paper)"; - (d) the French market for "Titres de Creance Negotiable" (over-the-counter market in negotiable debt instruments); - (e) NASDAQ (the electronic inter-dealer quotation system of America operated by the Financial Industry Regulatory Authority ("FINRA")); - (f) the over-the-counter market in Japan regulated by the Securities Dealers Association of Japan; - (g) the market in US government securities conducted by primary dealers regulated by the Federal Reserve Bank of New York; - (h) the market organised by the International Securities Markets Association; - (i) the over-the-counter markets in the United States regulated by FINRA and the MSRB; and - (j) the over-the-counter market in Canadian Bonds, regulated by the Investment Industry Regulatory Organisation in Canada. - 4.
-For the purposes of investment in FDI, a Fund will only invest in FDI, dealt in Regulated Markets in the EEA referred to above or in any of the other non-EEA markets referred to above. - 5.
-Investment in Russia, if any, will only be made in securities that are listed or traded on the Open Joint Stock Company Moscow Exchange MICEX-RTS (MICEX-RTS).
+- 3. The following regulated markets: - (a) derivative markets approved in a member state of the European Economic Area ("EEA") and any derivative markets approved in the United Kingdom; - (b) the Alternative Investment Market regulated and operated by the London Stock Exchange Limited; - (c) the market in the UK conducted by the "listed money market institutions" as described in the Bank of England publication "The Regulation of the Wholesale Cash and OTC Derivatives markets" "(The Grey Paper)"; - (d) the French market for "Titres de Creance Negotiable" (over-the-counter market in negotiable debt instruments); - (e) NASDAQ (the electronic inter-dealer quotation system of America operated by the Financial Industry Regulatory Authority (FINRA"); - (f) the over-the-counter market in Japan regulated by the Securities Dealers Association of Japan; - (g) the market in US government securities conducted by primary dealers regulated by the Federal Reserve Bank of New York; - (h) the market organised by the International Securities Markets Association; - (i) the over-the-counter markets in the United States regulated by FINRA and the MSRB; - (j) Moscow Exchange; - (k) the over-the-counter market in Canadian Government Bonds, regulated by the Investment Dealers Association of Canada; - (I) the ASX Trade24 (Australia/New Zealand); - (m) the Chicago Board Options Exchange (CBOE) and the CBOE Futures Exchange; - (n) the Chicago Mercantile Exchange (CME); - (o) NASDAQ International Securities Exchange (USA); - (p) ICE Futures U.S. (USA); - (q) the New York Mercantile Exchange (NYMEX); - (r) the Hong Kong Exchanges and Clearing Limited (HKEx);

+- (s) the Osaka Exchange;

+- (t) the Tokyo Financial Exchange;

+- (u) ICE Futures Singapore;

+- (v) Bursa Malaysia;

+- (w) Mercado Mexicano de Derivados;

+- (x) South African Futures Exchange;

+- (y) Thailand Futures Exchange;

+- (z) Taiwan Futures Exchange;

+- (aa) Borsa Istanbul Derivatives Market (VIOP); and

+- (bb) the China Interbank Bond Market.

+- 4. For the purposes of investment in FDI, a Fund will only invest in FDI dealt in Regulated Markets in the EEA referred to above or in any of the other non-EEA markets referred to above.

+- 5. Investment in Russia, if any, will only be made in securities that are listed or traded on the Open Joint Stock Company Moscow Exchange MICEX-RTS (MICEX-RTS).

-The above markets are listed in accordance with regulatory criteria as defined by the Central Bank UCITS Regulations, it being noted the Central Bank does not issue a list of approved markets or stock exchanges.
+The above markets are listed in accordance with regulatory criteria as defined by Central Bank Requirements, it being noted the Central Bank does not issue a list of approved markets or stock exchanges.